 - salt and pepper to taste

-- cooked rice of choice (I use Basmati or Yasmin rice)
+- cooked rice of choice (I prefer Basmati or Jasmine rice)

 - coriander for serving

-- Chop the veggies + onion and put everything in a large pan or pot with a little bit of water or oil and fry on medium heat for about 8-9 minutes.
+- Chop the veggies + onion and put everything in a large pan or pot with a little water (or use oil, if not oil-free) and fry on medium heat for about 8-9 minutes.
 Add the garlic and fry for a further minute.
 Stir frequently.

 - Drain and rinse chickpeas (or beans of choice) and add them to the pan together with the pineapple chunks.

 - Add coconut milk, all spices + salt and pepper to taste.
 Simmer for about 10 minutes or longer (for a thicker curry).
 You can also add 1-2 tsp of cornstarch (mix it with some coconut milk before you add it) to make the curry sauce even thicker.

 - Serve the curry with cooked rice of choice or potatoes.
 Garnish with fresh coriander.
 Enjoy!

 - Read the text in the blog post to find out how to prepare the curry in a slow cooker.

 - Recipe serves two persons.
 Nutrition facts are for one serving.